Fettuccine, fresh seafood and harissa dressingPrint Recipe

 The recipe was well written and easy to follow.

 Why have I never added harissa to pasta below?!
 Great favour combinations!

 It took me an hour to cook and prepare so depending on your circumstance, i'd recommend this recipe for anyone wanting to make a special mid-week meal.

-- Shop Simply sensational seafood Pauline (19/11/2013) Great dish and easy to make as it has little preparation and comes together very quickly.
+- Pasta, rice and other grains Simply sensational seafood Pauline (19/11/2013) Great dish and easy to make as it has little preparation and comes together very quickly.
 I love seafood and the harissa dressing gives the dish a lovely twist.
 Lovely supper dish and full of flavour.